fappiudeveloper/fappost/README.md

 # fappost
-App Mobile to test rest api integrated with postoman
+App Mobile to test rest api integrated with postman